cboyda/LighthouseLabs/Project-Python_Statistics/README.md

 |:--:|
 | *Top 10 ebike Stations near the highest reviewed PARKS in Vancouver as of June 3, 2023* |

 ### Quality of APIs
-* # of Yelp POI results > FourSquare which may simply because of the category selected of "PARKS"
+* Number of Yelp POI results > FourSquare which may simply because of the category selected of "PARKS"
  * 74.38% of FourSquare rows have no locations found nearby vs 0% for Yelp
 ### Questions Unanswered?
-### EDA
+### Exploraty Data Analysis (EDA)
+* during EDA, various visualization techniques were applied to explore the data and extract meaningful information

 ### Model Results
 ### Model Predictions